browniebroke/github-actions/README.md

 ### Cookie taster

 To help run some end-to-end tests for a cookiecutter project.
-The action assumes that bot the template and generated projects are using Poetry to manage their dependencies.
+The action assumes that both the template and generated projects are using Poetry to manage their dependencies.

 ```yaml
 name: CI